Joshua-Donovan/Community-Policy/CONTRIBUTING.md

-# Community Policy repo - Contribution guide (CHANGE FOR TEST)
+# Community Policy repo - Contribution guide

 This repository contains custom policies contributed by the community.